carloshmarques/Build-web-apps-with-ASP.NET-Core-for-beginners/README.md

 We are currently looking for new donators to help and maintain this project! ❤️

-By donating, you will help the development of this project, and *you will be featured in this Build-web-apps-with-ASP's README.md*, so everyone can see your kindness and visit your content ⭐.
+By donating, you will help the development of this project, and *you will be featured in this Build-web-apps-with-ASP.NET-Core-for-beginners's README.md*, so everyone can see your kindness and visit your content ⭐.

 <a href="https://github.com/sponsors/carloshmarques"> <!-- MODIFY THIS LINK TO YOUR MAIN DONATING SITE IF YOU ARE NOT IN THE GITHUB SPONSORS PROGRAM -->
   <img src="https://img.shields.io/github/issues-pr/carloshmarques/Build-web-apps-with-ASP.NET-Core-for-beginners?logo=github-sponsors&style=for-the-badge&color=red">